 Newer installs of CouchDB require some setup.
 Note this is different from the SolarThing setup required to use the database.
+Make sure that these databases already exist or create them if they do not:

 Create a database called users and a database called replicator.
 The default options for creating these databases are fine.